About the Oslo Architecture Triennale

 OAT is a non-profit association with Members and Associated Members.

-The board of OAT comprises of representatives from the Association’s Members: Nina Berre (Chair), Ole Gustavsen (Oslo School of Architecture and Design), Joakim Skajaa (Oslo Association of Architects), Kari Bucher (National Association of Norwegian Architects), Tor Inge Hjemdal (Design and Architecture Norway), Anne Marit Lunde (National Museum) and Fredrik Winther (Oslo Business Region).
+The board of OAT comprises of representatives from the Association’s Members: Nina Berre (Chair), Ole Gustavsen (Oslo School of Architecture and Design), Joakim Skajaa (Oslo Association of Architects), Kari Bucher (National Association of Norwegian Architects), Tor Inge Hjemdal (Design and Architecture Norway), Bente Solbakken (National Museum) and Siw Andersen (Oslo Business Region).

 OAT is financed through membership fees, state subsidies, funds and grants from private sponsors.
 The financial, operative and professional support from all our private and public partners are of inconsiderable value to the Triennale.